tristanpenman/valijson/README.md

 Version of JsonCpp going back to 0.5.0 should also work correctly, but versions from 1.0 onwards have not yet been tested.

+Also note that when using PicoJSON, it may be necessary to include the `picojson.h` before other headers to ensure that the appropriate macros have been enabled.

 Other versions of these libraries may work, but have not been tested.

 ## JSON Schema Support ##